xmidt-org/shared-go/README.md

 - runs all the unit tests (may be disabled)
 - runs gofmt style checking (may be disabled)
 - runs golangci-lint checking (may be disabled)
-- checks the copyright headers using the [shared-copyright](https://github.com/comcast-cl/shared-copyright) workflow (may be disabled)
+- checks the copyright headers (may be disabled)
 - dependency license checking (may be disabled)
 - report results to sonarcloud (may be disabled)
 - releasing via [gorelease](https://github.com/gorelease/gorelease) (may be disabled)